 The Man at the Supermarket

 I had been sitting in my bath after draining it from full for around half an hour when I felt it; a hunger.
-Not a metaphorical one for anything that doesn’t exist but one that demanded attention like a grumpy toddler tugging at an apron for a toastie, or a bowl of pasta.
+Not a metaphorical one for anything that doesn’t exist, don’t worry – just one that demanded attention like a grumpy toddler tugging at an apron for a toastie, or a bowl of pasta.

 I got out of the bath and lay on the floor for a while, looking out the window at a bird that’d decided to collect moss in a pile on top of my neighbours roof.
 I had been doing a similar thing with my laundry, so when I saw the bird it made me feel better about myself.
 It’s in my nature, I thought.